-The Main Street ApproachTM offers community-based revitalization initiatives with a practical, adaptable framework for downtown transformation that is easily tailored to local conditions.
+The Main Street Approach[TM] offers community-based revitalization initiatives with a practical, adaptable framework for downtown transformation that is easily tailored to local conditions.
 The Main Street Approach helps communities get started with revitalization and grows with them over time but also requires a cooperative, working partnership of the public and private sectors to succeed.

 With the execution of this MOU, the NMMS program requires each local MainStreet program to have in place a resolution of financial support adopted by the local government stating its support and funding commitment to the local MainStreet organization.
-A copy the annual scope of services agreement or service contract should be delivered to the NMMS office as a condition of receiving services or funding from NMMS.
+A copy of the annual scope of services agreement or service contract should be delivered to the NMMS office as a condition of receiving services or funding from NMMS.
 Failure to adopt such resolution of financial support, or to provide the required financial resources, may result in the suspension of the services provided by NMMS and designation of the local organization as "inactive."

-- A. NMMS requires the local government partner to enter into an annual service contract (or similar procurement mechanism in accordance with local policies and standards) for such financial support based on the adopted District Cultural Economic Development Plan, District Master Plan or Metropolitan Redevelopment Area Plan and the ETS, with the local MainStreet organization.
-Contracts should specify the commitment of resources in accordance with the New Mexico MainStreet Program Guidelines (minimum funding contributions by the local government partner are described in Attachment 1, Table 1) and shall include deliverables and/or services relevant to the revitalization of the downtown MainStreet District and/or Arts & Cultural District under the specifications of an adopted Cultural Economic Development Plan, District Master Plan or Metropolitan Redevelopment Area Plan for the District(s) and in alignment with the local MainStreet programs selected ETS's. - B. Coordinate planning and implementation of revitalization projects through designated/appointed liaisons (local government Manager, Administrator, or Planning Director). - C. Where applicable, adopt appropriate ordinances, tools (LEDA, etc.), plans (District Cultural Economic Development Plan, District Master Plan or Metropolitan Redevelopment Area Plan) and include projects on local Infrastructure Capital Improvement Plans (ICIP) to support the district revitalization.
-The local government partner will dedicate economic development funding to priority economic development projects identified in adopted ordinances, tools, and plans, and agrees to administer state and federal funds with the MainStreet organization partner. - D. Partner in public infrastructure reinvestment in the district by administering funds in a timely manner, coordinating projects, and managing capital outlay or other state or federal funds dedicated to revitalization projects. - E. Assist the MainStreet and/or Arts & Cultural District organization, where applicable, with collection and dissemination of relevant information, plans and statistics that support the district economic revitalization or reporting to the New Mexico State Legislature through the NMMS program.
+- A. NMMS requires the local government partner to enter into an annual service contract (or similar procurement mechanism in accordance with local policies and standards) for such financial support based on the adopted District Cultural Economic Development Plan, District Master Plan or Metropolitan Redevelopment Area Plan and the adopted ETS's, with the local MainStreet organization. - a.
+Contracts should specify the commitment of resources in accordance with the New Mexico MainStreet Program Guidelines (minimum funding contributions by the local government partner are described in Attachment 1, Table 1 for FY25 & Table 2 for FY26) and shall include deliverables and/or services relevant to the revitalization of the downtown MainStreet District and/or Arts & Cultural District under the specifications of an adopted Cultural Economic Development Plan, District Master Plan or Metropolitan Redevelopment Area Plan for the District(s) and in alignment with the local MainStreet programs selected ETS's. - B. Coordinate planning and implementation of revitalization projects through designated/appointed liaisons (local government Manager, Administrator, or Planning Director) that can also be involved and provide feedback on the development and adoption of the local MainStreet organization's Economic Transformation Strategies. - C. Where applicable, adopt appropriate ordinances, tools (LEDA, etc.), plans (District Cultural Economic Development Plan, District Master Plan or Metropolitan Redevelopment Area Plan) and include projects on local Infrastructure Capital Improvement Plans (ICIP) to support the district revitalization.
+The local government partner will dedicate economic development funding to priority economic development projects identified in adopted ordinances, tools, and plans, and agrees to administer state and federal funds with the MainStreet organization partner.

+- D. Partner in public infrastructure reinvestment in the district by administering funds in a timely manner, coordinating projects, and managing capital outlay or other state or federal funds dedicated to MainStreet revitalization projects. - E. Assist the MainStreet and/or Arts & Cultural District organization, where applicable, with collection and dissemination of relevant information, plans and statistics that support the district economic revitalization or reporting to the New Mexico State Legislature through the NMMS program.